 * We close for one day after each submission period.

 Subscribers can submit to us for free, even when the free portal is closed, by emailing.
 Please include your subscriber number.

 We are open to any topic, as long as it’s written in a literary style.
 We are open to all writers, without prejudice or preference.
-We seek work that is high concept: imaginative, thoughtful, even speculative, open to possibilities.
+We seek work that is high concept: imaginative, thoughtful, and open to possibilities.
 Give us deep, diverse characters.
 Blend genres.
 Connect seemingly disparate ideas.
 Keep it entertaining, but make us think.
 Originality will help your submission.
 If your story regards a topic that’s been published a lot, it’s probably not for us.

 We love flash, and short stories, and not-so-short stories, and we accept submissions up to 8000 words.
 For anything longer, you’re welcome to query.

 Simultaneous submissions are expected and encouraged.

 Unpublished fiction only: Up to 3 flash fictions of less than 1000 words each in one document, or 1 short story up to 8000 words.
 Please use a readable serif font (Times/Times Roman is preferred) in 12 points.
 Double space.
 Indent paragraphs.
 Minimum one inch margins.
 Author name and email, and a word count on the top of the first page.
 Start the story about halfway down the first page, with the title and byline centered above it.
 Title and page numbers on subsequent pages in the header.
 Via our Submittable portal only.
 No email or postal submissions please.

 Please submit no more than once in each category (short story, flash) per issue.
 Authors whom we have published should wait one reading cycle before submitting again.